Table of Contents

-For starters, you want to find as many horizontal peaks and valleys on a chart and connect them with a line.
-The diagonal peaks and valleys can be higher highs, lower lows, lower highs, higher lows.
-We refer to these connections as trend lines.
-In particular, peak levels are called resistance levels and valleys are support levels.
+For starters, want to find as many horizontal peaks and valleys on a chart and connect them with a line.
+The diagonal peaks and valleys can be higher highs, lower lows, lower highs, and higher lows.
+These connections are referred as trend lines.
+In particular, peak levels are called resistance levels, and valleys are support levels.

-Learning how to draw support and resistance levels is key to becoming a successful trader.
-There is a small learning curve with learning a new skill like how to draw S&R. We wish that there was an easier way.
-However, this takes a lot of practice which entails studying hundreds, of charts over the course of several months.
+Drawing support and resistance levels is key to becoming a successful trader.
+Unfortunately, there is a small learning curve with learning a new skill like how to draw S&R. We wish that there was an easier way.
+However, this takes a lot of practice, which entails studying hundreds of charts over several months.

 Drawing resistance and support lines is like those “Magic Eye” pictures.
-Remember…those pictures that drove you nuts trying to see the picture inside of the picture?!?!
-You had to adjust your eyes to see the picture clearly.
+Adjust your eyes to see the picture.

 2. "The Magic Eye Reveals"

-At first the process of charting a stock and learning how to draw support and resistance levels seems foreign but over time.
-However, it becomes more familiar.
+At first, charting a stock and learning how to draw support and resistance levels seems foreign but over time it becomes more familiar.
 Candlesticks form patterns and those patterns show key support and resistance levels.

-The process seems tedious at first and that’s why it’s so important to persist and push through.
-As a result, over time, just like those “Magic Eye” pictures, the patterns and lines pop right out at you like they were there all along.
-Learning how to buy the dip and gap and go are some very popular trading strategies to check out.
+The process seems tedious at first, and that’s why it’s so important to persist and push through.
+As a result, over time, just like those “Magic Eye” pictures, the patterns and lines pop right out like they were there all along.
+Some popular trading strategies to check out are our learning to buy the dip and gap and go posts.

 - Find as many previous highs and lows as possible on a chart.
-The more you find the stronger the floors and ceilings
+The more, the stronger the floors and ceilings.

 - Watch for buying and selling pressure at these levels